hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And grin like monkeys dressed up at a show.
 >
 > Jem.
-Professor Chassée, I forgot to state,
+Professor Chasséep[^132], I forgot to state,
 >
 > Has put his phiz on a new copper plate,
 >
-> His cheek by jowl concern being out of date.
+> His cheek by jowl[^133] concern being out of date.

->
+[^132]: The Professor here alluded to has lately had his portrait engraved for an invitation Ball ticket; which is sent to Huxters, Chandlers, &c. to admit them gratis to his Balls and Assemblies: he has also had a circular letter printed, (which is sent round with his tickets to the shops in which his show boards are placed,) in which he assures them, "be they who they may," they may always have tickets for themselves and Friends to his Assemblies, whenever they send him a line.

+[^133]: "Cheek by jowl", See page 45.

 > He's on his face determined to rely,
 >
 > Lest with his Works his name with him should die;